A story about composting and over-coming bullying in favor of the bigger picture.

 Acknowledgments: Thanks to the 490 students and their parents.
 Thanks to the staff of the Waukesha STEM Academy; in particular, principal Ryan Krohn for his vision, student resource teacher Kate Krzysik for her magical ability to make things happen, and the art teacher Melissa Nagan for her neverending inspirational smile.

-Please support the project
+Please support the Make-A-Book Project

 Author: Scott Stoll